Police hunt gunmen who fired 137 rounds in Soweto bar shooting | Law-Order

 Police hunt gunmen who fired 137 rounds in Soweto bar shooting

+Nine other people were wounded in the raid in the early hours of Sunday morning that followed closely on two other shootings in a surge of violence that shocked a nation with one of the world's highest murder rates.
+"It was such a brutality," Police Minister Bheki Cele told a crowd gathered at the scene in Soweto's Orlando East neighbourhood.

-Police are hunting for five attackers who burst into a bar in Soweto, South Africa, and killed 15 customers in a hail of at least 137 bullets over the weekend, the police minister said on Monday.
-Nine other people were wounded in the shooting in the early hours of Sunday morning that shocked a nation with one of the world's highest murder rates.
+Police are hunting for five attackers who burst into a bar in Soweto, South Africa and killed 15 customers in a hail of at least 137 bullets over the weekend, the police minister said on Monday.
+Nine other people were wounded in the raid in the early hours of Sunday morning that followed closely on two other shootings in a surge of violence that shocked a nation with one of the world's highest murder rates.

-Police confirmed a second shooting hours earlier on Saturday, in a tavern in Pietermaritzburg, 500km (300 miles) southeast of Soweto, that killed four and wounded eight; and a third on Thursday during a suspected robbery in a tavern in Katlehong, outside Johannesburg, which killed two and wounded two.
-The three attacks are not believed to be linked.

-The high number of rounds used in Soweto - forensic teams found 137 AK-47 cartridges at the crime scene - meant the killers would have had to reload while in the middle of the slaughter, he said.
+Cele promised to send officers to Orlando East to search door-to-door and to send more police vehicles - the dearth of which he acknowledged sometimes prevented police from responding quickly.
+"We’ll see by their actions because we no longer believe what they say," Orlando East resident Andiswa Mnyembane, 37, said in response to the promises.

+"They (criminals) fire guns as if they were fireworks.
+Police take time to arrive here ...
+There are areas where police don't even go to," she added.
 Around 20,000 people are murdered in South Africa every year out of a population of about 60 million.

-There are about 3 million guns registered in the country, according to the campaign group Gun Free South Africa, though many more are thought to be circulating on the black market.
-Townships like Soweto were the creations of white minority rule, which ended in 1994 but whose legacy of widespread poverty, youth unemployment and frustration persists.
+There are about 3 million guns registered in the country, according to campaign group Gun Free South Africa, though many more are thought to be circulating on the black market.
+Townships like Soweto were the creations of white minority rule, which ended in 1994 but left a legacy of widespread poverty, youth unemployment and frustration.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)